PuffinWare/spark-lib/temp/README.md

 ```

 #### Debugging
-If you pass in a valide digial pin with an LED connected, you can visualze the comm with the RHT03:
+If you pass in a valid digial pin with an LED connected, you can visualze the comm
+with the RHT03.
+This is helpful getting it working and ensuring that data is being processed.
 ```
 RHT03 rht = RHT03(ioPin, ledPin);
 ```